RouninMedia/Da3SH/README.md

 This liberates the components from JS-first Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

+## What makes Da3SH different?
-Since it's based on JSON, Da3SH offers a technology-agnostic alternative to established web-architecture trends in which one or more core web languages are nested within a different core web language.
+Since it's based on JSON and regards all code as data, Da3SH offers a technology-agnostic alternative to established web-architecture trends in which one or more core web languages are nested within a different core web language.

 In the late 1990s and early 2000s, the nest-language was HTML: